wamriewdan/das_microseismics_inversion/README.md

 Navigate to the location of the files and either;

-type on the command line "python filename" without the ("")marks or, open a jupyter notebook on your browser, import the files and run them or copy the code to a new notebook and execute.
+type on the command line "python filename" without the ("")marks or,

+open a jupyter notebook on your browser, import the files and run them or copy the code to a new notebook and execute.

 optional: save the images to a directory of choice (By default, the images are saved in the same directory as the files.
 You can change this)

 Notes:

 Due to the large volumes of data involved, only 50 samples of the velocity models have been included in the test dataset provided here.
-Full dataset can be obtained by contacting the author.
+Full synthetic dataset can be obtained by contacting the author.

-Field dataset can be accessed at http://gdr.openei.org/submissions/1207 For more information contact wamriewdan@gmail.com
+Field dataset can be accessed at http://gdr.openei.org/submissions/1207

+For more information contact wamriewdan@gmail.com